Yankees vs. Angels Player Props Betting Odds

-Player prop betting options for Shohei Ohtani, Gleyber Torres and others are available in the Los Angeles Angels-New York Yankees matchup at Angel Stadium of Anaheim on Monday, starting at 9:38 PM ET.
+Gleyber Torres and Shohei Ohtani are two of the top players with prop bets on the table when the New York Yankees and the Los Angeles Angels meet at Angel Stadium of Anaheim on Tuesday (starting at 9:38 PM ET).

 Bet on this matchup or its props with BetMGM!